freeciv/freeciv-web/README.md

 an editor that respect Unix line endings or transform them with a utility like dos2unix after saving them.

+#### :warning: You must run Command Prompt as administrator in Windows, to get access to create SymLinks on Windows.

 ### Running Freeciv-web with Vagrant on VirtualBox

 Freeciv-web can be setup using Vagrant on VirtualBox to quickly create a